dseum/window.nvim/README.md

 ```

 ## Problems
-- I use `oil.nvim`, but it creates extraneous buffers that pollutes a window.
-Plugins that utilize buffers similarly are currently inconvenient to work with with `window.nvim`.
+- I use `oil.nvim`, but it creates extraneous buffers that pollute a window.
+Plugins that utilize buffers similarly are currently inconvenient to work with with this plugin.

 ## Similar